gregf/cookbook-prosody/README.md

 ###pidfile
 This sets the default location of the pid file to /var/run/prosody/prosody.pid.
 This is a required setting for mod_posix, which allows the daemon to detach.

+###conf_dir
+This is the default configuration directory prosody uses for it's configuration.
+Defaults to `/etc/prosody`

+###vhosts_dir
+This is the default directory where configuration files for each virtual host is tored.
+Defaults to `/etc/prosody/vhosts.d`

+###ssl_dir
+The default location where generated certificates are read from.
+Defaults to `/etc/prosody/certs`

+###ssl_country
+The default country used when generating self signed certificates for your virtual hosts.
+Defaults to `NL`

+###ssl_state
+The default state or province used when generating self signed certificates for your virtual hosts.
+Defaults to `NH`

+###ssl_city
+The default city used when generating self signed certificates for your virtual hosts.
+Defaults to `AMS`

 ##Resources & Providers